ornob011/red-onion-server/README.md

 <h1>Red Onion Website</h1>
 <h2>Live Site Link: https://red-onion-server.firebaseapp.com/ </h2>

-Online food ordering website.
-Food will be delivered to the customer's given address.
+A full-stack online food ordering website where users can choose food to eat from the available food menu.
+Food will be delivered to the customer's given address if the customer pays for the order.

 Library/framework/tools used to make this website: